itskingori/pesapal-php/README.md

 able to find the consumer key & secret in the dashboard of each account once you log in._

+_Ps 3: Live API endpoints are HTTPS but the demo api endpoints are HTTP._

 ##API Methods##

 1. __PostPesapalDirectOrderV4__ - Use this to post a transaction to PesaPal.
 PesaPal will present the user with a page which contains the available payment options and will redirect to your site once the user has completed the payment process.
 A tracking id will be returned as a query parameter – this can be used subsequently to track the payment status on pesapal for this transaction.